top of page

 10. How long does it take to prepare and register a Will?

-Once we have received all of the information and documentation we require from you, we will prepare your Will within 3 to 5 working days.
+Once we have received all of the information and documentation we require from you, we will prepare your Will within three working days.
 We can accelerate this timeline if necessary for an additional fee.

-Once you are happy with the Will we will arrange for a legal translation to be prepared (if applicable) and then assist you with the registration of your Will either at the DIFC Wills Service Centre or the Abu Dhabi Wills Registry.
+Once you are happy with the Will we will arrange for a legal translation to be prepared (if applicable) and then assist you with the registration of your Will either at the DIFC Wills Service Centre or the ADJD.

 11. Are my bank accounts automatically frozen when I die?